consist-sh/consist/README.md

 ### Consistfile

-I'm working on this right now.
 A `Consistfile` is a portable giant file of a recipe and all its steps.
-Something like:
+Something like (this is a _full_ example, in practice you would reference some of Consist's built in steps):

 ```ruby
 consist do